neuraldl/DLAtypicalSerotoninergicCells/README.md

 1. the .abf recordings of original training data and the non-homogenous data,
 2. the 43,327 single spikes samples of the original training data stored in .csv files of 160 points,
 3. the 24,616 single spikes samples of the non-homogenous data stored in .csv files of 160 points,
-4. the 6,675,300 million single spikes samples of the synthetic data stored as numpy vector,
+4. 12,700,600 million single action potentials of the synthetic data stored as numpy vector,
 5. the trained models with different kernels,
 6. the results of the models,
 7. the Python notebooks for training of the models and for inference.